A

 II) caused a huge power vacuum in Central Europe as well as

-Austria and France struggled to gain supremacy over the regions
+and France struggled to gain supremacy over the regions and

-and provinces temporarily without a sovereign.
-In spite of
+provinces temporarily without a sovereign.
+In spite of the

-the glorious victories by the imperial troops which were led
+glorious victories by the imperial troops which were led by

 by England’s partisanship.
 After first supporting the